ZitongWang-dev/ZitongWang-dev.github.io/index.md

 My research involves applying computational methods to understand how neural populations in the primate brain represent information.
 I investigate the underlying geometric structure of these neural codes, aiming to understand how concepts are represented across different contexts and brain regions.

 Outside of research, I enjoy cooking a lot.
+You can see a gallery of my cooking [here](/cooking/).